*Péh₂usōn

-He may have had an unfortunate appearance, a bushy beard and a keen sight.
+He may have had a bushy beard and keen sight.
 He was also closely affiliated with goats or bucks: Pan has goat's legs while goats are said to pull the car of Pūshān (the animal was also sacrificed to him on occasion).

 History

-The deity was first proposed due to association between the Greek god Pan and the Vedic god Pūshān first identified in 1924 by German linguist Hermann Collitz.
+The deity was first proposed due to association between the Greek god Pan and the Vedic god Pūṣan first identified in 1924 by German linguist Hermann Collitz.